Best Camping Coffee Maker: Our Top 9 Picks

 Designed by battle-hardened combat veterans, the Coletti Bozeman Camping Coffee Pot is seriously rugged and well-made.

 Constructed using all stainless steel parts, the Coletti Bozeman is a classic percolator pot that’s ideal for larger groups.
-Plus, it’s easy to use when you’re out in the backwoods; simply fill with water, add ground coffee to the basket and put the pot over your campfire.
+Plus, it’s easy to use when you’re out in the backwoods; simply fill with water, add coffee grounds to the basket and put the pot over your campfire.

 Before long you’ll have hot coffee bubbling away.

-Incidentally, you can also use the Bozeman pot to make traditional cowboy coffee by ignoring the filter insert altogether.
+Incidentally, you can also use the Bozeman camping pot to make traditional cowboy coffee by ignoring the filter insert altogether.

-The Coletti Bozeman Camping Coffee Pot is available in several sizes, with the 9-cup model costing $38.09 on Amazon.
+The Coletti Bozeman Camping Coffee Pot is available in several sizes, with the 9-cup model costing $40.09 on Amazon.
 That’s actually really reasonable, given the build quality of this camping coffee pot.

 By the way, I simply must draw attention to the manufacturer’s promotional material, which includes the line, “When you want something strong, and it’s too early for beer, brew with a Bozeman.”
 Hold on a minute, I was under the impression it’s never too early for beer when you’re a wilderness-conquering tough guy!